-Note that you'll need 7zip to extract the compressed TrenchBroom file.
+Note that you'll need 7zip to extract the compressed file TrenchBroom file.
 Download 7zip here:

 Now it's time to copy across the official Quake II game files from your Quake II installation directory.
 I've installed the GOG version of Quake II on my system, so source directories may be different for you based on which version you have installed.